MarioOrellana58/IntermediatePython/README.md

 # Results

-## After 10,000 simulations the probability of winning this bit is 77.5%
+## After 10,000 simulations the probability of winning this bet is 77.5%